kivy/pyjnius/docs/source/api.rst

         List of the Java interfaces you want to proxify, in the format 'org/lang/Class'. (eg: 'java/util/Iterator'), not 'org.lang.Class'.

+    .. attribute:: __javacontext__

+        Indicate which class loader to use: 'system' or 'app', default to 'system':

+        - By default, we assume that you are going to implement a Java interface declared in the Java API.
+It will use the 'system' class loader.
+        - On android, all the java interfaces that you ship within the APK are not accessible with the system class loader, but with the application thread class loader.
+So if you wish to implement a class from an interface you've done in your app, use 'app'.

 .. function:: java_method(java_signature, name=None)

     Decoration function to use with :class:`PythonJavaClass`.
 The